GnomeMan4201/GnomeMan4201/README.md

 # GnomeMan4201

-Self-taught security researcher and tool developer.
-No credentials, no institutional backing.
-Everything here was built from scratch — maintenance worker by day, building offensive tooling and research infrastructure at night.
+Self-taught security researcher and tool developer.  no institutional backing.
+Everything here was built from scratch

 Work spans network intelligence, adversary simulation, payload engineering, LLM-assisted security tooling, and community authenticity research.
 All tools are built for authorized research and controlled lab environments.